Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

-The results from RQ2 (see Sect.~\ref{Discussion_RQ2}) show that not all RP criteria have an equally impact on which requirements are prioritized to be included, implemented, and eventually released, and that the impact of a criterion changes depending on where in the software development process a requirement is (refers to the six different states, as described in Table~\ref{tab:FeatureVariables}).
-For example, Business value has an impact on requirements prioritization in the early phase, Customer value in the later phases, while being a critical requirement (i.e., Critical feature is `YES') only has an impact in the last phase (State~6).
-These findings are not in line with how requirements prioritization techniques\slash tools in the literature are developed~\citep{Hujainah2018, Thakurta2017}.
-Most, if not all, requirements prioritization techniques\slash tools select, based on expert opinion, which criteria should be used in the developed requirements prioritization technique\slash tool \citep{Riegel2015}.
-Hence, the requirements prioritization technique\slash tool in the literature cannot be used in a flexible way with different criteria depending on the development phase, and thus may not be so useful.
-This may be one reason why gut-feeling, subjective opinion, and expert judgement are frequently reported to be used in requirements prioritization~\citep{Svensson2011, Walid2016, Olsson2014} and it may be explained by the representativeness heuristic, which is a mental shortcut to lessen the cognitive load~\citep{gren2017possible}.
-Meaning, when the needed information is not available when making decisions, e.g., cannot be used in the current techniques\slash tools, practitioners use similar or previous experience instead.
-The importance of having flexible requirements prioritization techniques\slash tools is supported by~\citet{Berander2005}.
+The results from RQ2 (see Sect.~\ref{Discussion_RQ2}) show that not all RP criteria have an equal impact on which requirements are prioritized to be included, implemented, and eventually released, and that the impact of a criterion changes depending on where in the software development process a requirement is (refers to the six different states, as described in Table~\ref{tab:FeatureVariables}).
+For example, Business value had an impact on RP in the early phase, Customer value in the later phases, while being a critical requirement (i.e., Critical feature is `YES') only had an impact in the last phase (State~6).
+These findings are not in line with how RP techniques\slash tools in the literature are developed~\citep{Hujainah2018, Thakurta2017}.
+Most, if not all, RP techniques\slash tools select, based on expert opinion, which criteria should be used in the developed RP technique\slash tool~\citep{Riegel2015}.
+Hence, the RP technique\slash tool in the literature cannot be used in a flexible way with different criteria depending on the development phase, and thus may not be so useful in practice.
+This may be one reason why gut-feeling, subjective opinion, and expert judgement are frequently reported to be used in RP~\citep{Svensson2011, Walid2016, Olsson2014} and it may be explained by the representativeness heuristic, which is a mental shortcut to lessen the cognitive load~\citep{gren2017possible}.
+Meaning, when the needed information (i.e., RP criteria with an actual impact) is not available\slash cannot be used in the current tools\slash techniques when making decisions, practitioners use similar or previous experience (e.g., their gut-feeling or subjective opinion) instead.
+The importance of having flexible RP techniques\slash tools is supported by~\citet{Berander2005}.